ahnaftashfee/marketplace-web-app/README.md

 - Dockerized frontend and backend services
 - CI/CD pipelines triggered on push and pull requests

-## My Contributions
+## Development Ownership

+- Designed and implemented the full-stack application, including the React frontend, Flask backend API, and SQLite database.
-- Implemented backend API endpoints using Flask
+- Developed backend REST API endpoints in Flask to support user authentication, product listings, cart management, and order handling.
-- Integrated SQLite database with backend services
+- Integrated SQLite as the relational database layer and implemented database-backed persistence for core application features.
+- Containerized both frontend and backend services using Docker to ensure consistent local and deployment environments.
-- Built and configured CI/CD pipelines using GitHub Actions (YAML workflows)
+- Designed and maintained CI/CD pipelines using GitHub Actions (YAML workflows) to automate linting, testing, and build validation.
-- Containerized backend services using Docker
-- Created API contracts and architecture diagrams to guide system integration
+- Created API contracts, architectural documentation, and system diagrams to guide development and ensure modular system design.

 ## How to Run the Application